Pelvic floor exercises

 You should gently squeeze the muscles at half your strongest squeeze when you are walking.
 This encourages the muscles to work during activity.

-Most men find that urinary incontinence is worse towards the end of the day.
+Most people find that urinary incontinence is worse towards the end of the day.
 This exercise helps to reduce muscle fatigue (tiredness).

 You can use a strong pelvic floor squeeze to reduce a sudden urge to empty the bladder.
 Over time this may help to reduce how often you need to pass urine.
 After you have passed urine, squeeze your pelvic floor muscles strongly to avoid after dribble.
 If dribbling persists, massaging or ‘milking’ the water pipe (urethra) behind the scrotum can help to remove the last few drops that often dribble out a minute or so after you have passed urine.